Updated May 28, 2021

-Plus, with the average sales price of a single-family home nearing $300,000, according to data from the National Association of Realtors, it might seem cheaper to do it yourself and get exactly what you want in the process.
+Plus, with existing-home inventory low and the median price of existing single-family homes nearing $330,000, according to April 2021 data from the National Association of Realtors (NAR), it might seem cheaper to do it yourself.

 Thinking of building a house?